sasetz/fiit_template/template/main.typ

   lang: "en", // this controls how the layout is presented, be careful!
   acknowledgment: [I would like to thank my supervisor for all the help and guidance I have received.
-I would also like to thank my friends and family for supporting during this work.]
+I would also like to thank my friends and family for supporting during this work.],
+  // remove the argument or leave the array empty to hide the list of
+  // abbreviations
+  abbreviations-outline: (
+    ("SSL", "Secure socket layer"),
+    ("RISC", "Reduced instruction set computer"),
+    ("ISA", "Instruction set architecture"),
+  ),
+  figures-outline: true,
+  tables-outline: true,
 )

 = Introduction